OpenCyphal-Garage/libcyphal/README.md

 **/test/ontarget** - Tests cross-compiled for specific hardware* and run on a set of dedicated test devices.
 These tests may have strict timing constraints and may require specific physical or virtual busses and other test apparatuses be present.
 Each on-target test will fully document its requirements to enable anyone with access to the appropriate hardware to reproduce the tests.
 Furthermore, these tests must be inherently automateable having clear pass/fail criteria reducible to a boolean condition.

+**/test/compile** – Tests that run in the compiler.
+Most of these will be tests that pass if they fail to compile.
+For example, some tests will purposefully define template parameters that will cause static_asserts to fail.
+Tests that pass if they do compile are less interesting here since such happy paths are normally covered by unit-tests.

 **/example** - Contains a set of example applications providing real, practical, and tested uses of libuavcan.

 **/commons** - Reference implementations for parts of the libuavcan library.
 These implementations are optional but are provided as a convenience to accelerate evaluation and integration of libuavcan.